 What if the United States held an election season and no Super PAC money or other hard to trace or totally hidden special interest money showed up on our television or radio, or in print ads?
 Would voters think they were better off without that money in local, state, and federal elections?
 Do they think this money is unduly influencing our democratic process, and are they right?
-The answer to these questions is yes, and citizens want politicians to clean this mess up now.
+The answer to these questions is a resounding yes, and citizens want politicians to clean this mess up now.

 We need to get the money out of politics.
 I don’t accept any corporate PAC or DC lobbyist money because corporate interests and lobbyists have too much influence in Congress.
 Unfortunately, the Supreme Court’s disastrous 2010 Citizens United decision has unleashed unlimited money from wealthy individuals and Super PACs and other special interest organizations who keep campaigns alive that the people do not support, and try to buy their chosen candidates.
 The Citizens United decision is outrageous, and I hope that the Supreme Court reviews and overturns its decision.
 But until the Court acts, there are steps citizens and politicians can take to fight back against this decision.